Shrinking investment bank saps SocGen profit

 In addition to the goodwill writedowns, SocGen took a hit on the cost of selling assets to cut debt.

-Cabannes told Reuters Insider it was difficult to make forecasts in the current environment but said the pain of asset sales would ease.
+SocGen Deputy Chief Executive Officer Severin Cabannes told Reuters Insider television it was difficult to make forecasts in the current environment but said the pain of asset sales would ease.
 He refused to say whether TCW was up for sale.

 "We will continue to deleverage (but) at a lower pace than the two previous quarters," he said.
 "It will still have an impact."